IT3038C/IT3038C.github.io/docs/week-4.md

 git checkout origin main
 ```

-If you’re using Windows, open VS Code and open that folder.
-You’ll notice there is new highlighting and git options in VS Code, because VS Code knows that this is a git repo.
+If you're using Windows, open VS Code and open that folder.
+You'll notice there is new highlighting and git options in VS Code, because VS Code knows that this is a git repo.

 You can actually do most of your Git work within VS Code without using command line.
 Just click the Github icon on the left.
 Click the "+" icon to stage your changes.
 Click the ✓ to commit and add a message.
 Click the ... and click Push.
 That's it!